-Where the Salvia elegans is perennial, they spread by underground rhizomes.
+Where the Salvia elegans are perennial, they spread by underground rhizomes.
 Some information online says plants can be cut back and potted to overwinter inside.
 You can also take cuttings in late summer to overwinter inside.
 They can be grown as a container plant which makes it easier to bring inside for the winter.
 If you take cuttings to overwinter, you may want to just root them in pots instead of having to dig them up to pot later.

 The edible leaves have a pineapple scent and can be used in a number of recipes.
-Although this plant is fairly late to flower, the lush growth make a nice looking plant before flowers appear.
+Although this plant is fairly late to flower, the lush growth makes a nice looking plant before flowers appear.
 Salvia elegans is a multi-branched plant that will grow approximately 36-48” wide plus.
 You can pinch plants at a young age to make them bush out more for a denser, stronger growth habit.
-This may help in windy areas as wind can damage plants.
+This may help in windy areas as the wind can damage plants.

 The red flowers are also edible and favored by hummingbirds and butterflies.
-It is interesting to note that Salvia elegans are “short-day” plants so they may not flower where street lights or yard lights are present.
+It is interesting to note that Salvia elegans are “short-day” plants so they may not flower where street or yard lights are present.

 The Salvia elegans needed regular watering and the leaves will curl up and drop off if they don’t have enough.

 There are several cultivars of Pineapple Sage available (even with gold leaves).
 Although they can also be grown from seed, it is more advisable to buy plants in the spring and set out after the last frost date.

 Every year since I grew this plant I look for new plants at the local greenhouses but so far none have been available.
 I may have to buy seed and try or order plants online.
 Overwintering plants inside is not an option because I don’t have adequate conditions at the moment.